-Extreme Survival Training For Men and Women.
+THE EDGE is an Extreme Survival Training camp for adult Men and Women.
 Learn to survive with only a knife, flint, canteen, and the clothes on your back.
-Train to survive in harsh terrain and extreme conditions.
+Train to survive the unexpected outdoor emergency.

 Backcountry survival emergencies do happen.
-Our training prepares you.
+Our knife-only training prepares you.

 - emergency fire making

 - water a vital need

 THE EDGE marks and celebrates your graduation.
 This is a significant time in your life — a rite of passage and affirmation that you have what it takes to challenge yourself physically and mentally and to connect to the wild within.

 Couples, fathers and sons, mothers and daughters, sisters and brothers.
 All have attended THE EDGE.